azfar-imtiaz/PayPulse/README.md

 - **Interactive**: `.buttonLarge`, `.buttonStandard`, `.buttonSmall`
 - **Data Display**: `.tableHeader`, `.tableKey`, `.tableValue`

-### Contributing

-1. Create a feature branch from `main`
-2. Make your changes following the existing code style
-3. Ensure all tests pass
-4. Create a pull request with a clear description

 ### Code Style Guidelines

 - Follow SwiftUI and Swift naming conventions